DBSantiago/flask-tasks-crud/README.md

 ## Project is up and running in [Heroku](https://flask-tasks-crud.herokuapp.com/login)

-You can register and test the functionalities.
+You can register with your own email and test the functionalities.

 Or you can login with an existing user: